maxschelski/figureflow/README.md

 <br/>
 Documentation and code base under development.<br/>

 For any questions or an introduction of how to use the package please contact me via E-Mail to max.schelski@googlemail.com.
-I am very happy to help people starting to use the package and I am very open to any feedback.
+I am very happy to help people starting to use the package and I am very open to any feedback - including anything not working properly or easily.

 # Usage Examples
 Some documentation of how to generate movies can be found in the folder "scripts" in create_movies.py. <br/><br/>